 MetroMag has the flat, colorful style you’d expect from a metro-style WordPress theme.
 Its varied color palette brings each page to life and makes for a vibrant look.

-This premium theme does a great job for a magazine theme.
+The MetroMag theme does an excellent job for a magazine theme.
 Browsing the demo, you’ll find tons of post layouts and opportunities to display different types of content.
 If you plan on publishing new posts frequently, this design will serve your site well.

-MetroMag comes with a huge variety of customization options.
+MetroMag features a huge variety of theme options for customizing the design.
 These settings include unlimited color schemes, 21 custom widgets, and hundreds of fonts (powered by Google Fonts).
 You can easily modify the site from the extensive admin options panel.
 It includes a contact form too which includes CAPTCHA and Google Maps support.

 Which metro-style theme is best for you?